Expert Advice On Improving Your Home

 Typically, you should have your HVAC system inspected twice a year.
 After an inspection, your technician will tell you what services are needed.
 You should also have an inspection if you start to notice any issues, such as unusual smells, strange noises, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
-You might also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider a smart thermostat.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
+Generally, HVAC installation or replacement takes one to three days for the entire system.
 Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will vary depending on factors like how large your home is, how easily accessible different sections are, and whether your technician discovers any problems.
+The exact amount of time will be based on things like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.

 There are a number of ways you can make your HVAC system more energy-efficient: